Harry Gant: Career prior to Winston Cup

 The North Carolina native began his racing career at the old dirt track in Hickory.
 He built a hobby class car with his friends, and took turns behind the wheel.
 Gant became the full-time driver and won the track championship.
 Hickory Speedway was paved in 1967 after Ned Jarrett became the promoter.
 Gant excelled on the asphalt, and won his first race in the sportsman division.

 Gant won over 300 races with the car builder and crew chief Kenneth H. Sigmon, in the NASCAR Sportsman on his way to winning three national championships, in 1972, 1973, and 1974.
 He finished second three times in the NASCAR Late Model Sportsman Division in 1969, 1976, and 1977.
 He finished in the top-ten of the final points standing in several other years.

-He sold half of his construction business in 1979 upon deciding to race full-time in the Winston Cup Series.
+Gant sold half of his construction business in 1979 upon deciding to race full-time in the Winston Cup Series.